 “I did return just this afternoon,” he said, half to the young woman in his arms and half to everyone around them.
 “I must still be tired from my journey.
 Perhaps I took ill along the way.”
 When he stood, everyone was occupied again.

 “Oh no, my dear.”
 He lifted up her chin.
 “We’ve danced tonight as partners.
-You may not bow to me.”
+You may not bow your head to me.”
 His thumb rested at the corner of her lips.
 He was half-bent over her.
 Elizabeth felt the heat of his hand through his glove, and for a fleeting moment, she wished he would kiss her.
 Instead, he stroked her cheek and took back his hand.

 She curtsied again and inclined her head, but did no more.
 He, in turn, bowed from the waist.
 “Good evening, Lady Elizabeth.”
 Without waiting for her reply, he slipped through the crowd and out of the ballroom.

 He walked down the hall with purpose, waving a hand to send away the guards.
 His smile helped keep up appearances as long as eyes were on him, but when finally alone, Pierre leaned against the stone wall in pain.

 He tried to take deep breaths despite his throat closing and only managed to wheeze.
 His heart beat almost painfully, and every moment on his feet was uncertain.
 He held out his hands and saw that they shook.